 by Marty Dodson

-Here are the best ways I know to increase your chances of getting a songwriting staff writing deal with a publisher:
+As a pro songwriter for the last 25 years, I’ve learned there are 5 key ways I know to increase your chances of getting a songwriting staff writing deal with a publisher:

 Get to know music publishers organically.

 If there’s a publisher you are interested in and you are able, go to writer’s nights where they are featuring their writers.
 Buy them a drink.
 Meet their writers.
 Mix and mingle.
 Go to events where publishers are speaking.
 Attend industry events.
 Publishers are much more likely to sign someone they know over a stranger.
 The more publishers you get to know, the better your chances are.